Bonnemine-dev/CandidateMaterials/README.md

 _Presentation sample(s)_

-When we successfully complete a project like those mentioned earlier, we are required to deliver it to the client once it is finished.
-To do this, we start by reviewing the key points of the specifications with the client, and then we proceed with a demonstration of the product.
-This demonstration requires careful preparation to decide which elements to present and in what order, to avoid confusing the client during our presentation.
-We explain the features, technical choices, challenges encountered, and solutions provided, among other things.
-Finally, we answer the client's questions.
-This exercise demands precision, clarity, and pedagogical skills.
-It is a task I particularly enjoy, as it allows showcasing the work done and seeing the client's satisfaction.
+> SmartCampus was a project conceived by our professors.
+We were asked to develop a product, which we then had to deliver to clients on time.
+Our professors played the roles of these clients.
+Here's how we proceeded with the delivery of our product.
+We began by reviewing the key points of the specifications to which we had agreed.
+Then, we conducted a complete demonstration of the product.
+This demonstration required meticulous preparation to decide which elements to present and in what order, so as not to lose the client during our presentation.
+Our plan was already well structured.
+We then discussed the parts of the specifications we were unable to fulfill and explained the reasons why.
+We also talked about the additions and liberties we took to improve the initially conceived product.
+Finally, we discussed the improvement points we had envisioned, and then answered the clients' questions.
+This exercise requires precision, clarity, and pedagogical skills.
+It's a task I particularly enjoy, as being comfortable with public speaking, I like presenting my work and seeing the clients' satisfaction.

 <br/><br/>